 The Ouroboros Budget

 Even top city administrators who oversee key aspects of the Philadelphia District Attorney and Police Department’s budgets have long been kept in the dark about the forfeiture budget.
-The DA’s office alone holds the purse strings to this discrete fund, which it splits with the PPD through a “60/40” arrangement.
-Finance documents show that, in practice, police get far less: about 27 percent of forfeiture revenues.
+The DA’s office alone holds the purse strings to this discrete fund, which many sources said was informally divded with the PPD as a “60/40" split – Finance documents show that, in practice, police get far less: about 27 percent of forfeiture revenues.